jaquerinte/caravel_radiation_harden/README.md

   - Bug fix wishbone interface counters.

 - Version 1.4V:
-  - Added storage in triplets (data triplication).
+  - Added option for TMR storage (Triple Modular Redundancy).

 - Version 1.3V:
   - Increase from 8 registers to 32 registers.
   - Bug fix in the wishbone interface to correct access the internal register 31.

 - Version 1.2V:
   - Bug fix for the ECC generator.